remance/Masendor/data/war/readme.md

 - Properties list that will be applied to the sub-unit with this grade

+- Reload time for range weapon, how long it take to reload in second at speed 1x

+- Magazine for range weapon, how many time the unit can shoot before having to reload.
+1 magazine is equal to 1 ammo.

+- Range only for range weapon, for now this is convert directly to ingame range

 - ImageID, the id of weapon image that will be used for sub-unit icon

 - List of Ruleset id that armour is available